pygame/pygame/docs/reST/ref/event.rst

    If ``None`` is passed as the argument, ALL of the event types are blocked from being placed on the queue.

+   Note: Blocking some kinds of events (like windowevents) could potentially break internal pygame machinery that relies on these events being unblocked, so use this function with caution.
+When unsure, it is better to simply ignore an event during event handling, rather than trying to block the event.

    .. ## pygame.event.set_blocked ##

 .. function:: set_allowed